thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 nodes that are monitoring in Watch Mode for auditing/debugging purposes.

-The `qcomplaint` message is used to notify other members in the DKG process of any members that provided an invalid secret key contribution.
+The `qcomplaint` message is used to notify other members in the DKG process of any members that provided no contribution or an invalid secret key contribution.
+The notifications are divided into 2 fields:

+ - `badMembers` - Sets a bit for each member that failed to provide a contribution
+ - `complaints` - Sets a bit for each member that provided an invalid contribution

+If a threshold number of quorum participants indicate a masternode didn't contribute, that masternode will be excluded from the quorum.
+Members that simply have a complaint against them are given an opportunity to respond (via a `qjustify` message) to attempt to prove to all participants that they did participate.

 | Bytes | Name | Data type | Description |
 | --- | --- | --- | --- |